Town of HP passes mandatory mask bylaw |

 “You’re so adamant,” she told Long.
 “If you’re wanting it for 15, why not do it at zero?
 I can’t support it.”

-She reiterated her stance to let each business decide rather than being told by government, noting the day of the meeting local COVID cases locally stood at zero.
+Stenhouse reiterated her stance to let each business in High Prairie decide for themselves rather than being told by government, noting the day of the meeting local COVID cases locally stood at zero.

 Mask bylaw guidelines